gjlee0802/operating-system/interview_questions/9-virtual-memory.md

 ✅ 다이어그램
 ![page_table_and_tlb](../image_files/page_table_and_tlb.png)

-## Performance 심층 문제
+## 💪 Performance 관련 심층 문제

-### 3. Consider a virtual memory system with paging.
+### 1. Consider a virtual memory system with paging.
 Assume there is no cache.
 A memory access is done by a page table lookup followed by an access to the target physical memory address.
 Now the system provides hardware support with translation look-aside buffers (TLBs) to accelerate the page table lookup time upon a TLB hit.
 Assume that it takes 20 nanoseconds to search the TLBs, and 100 nanoseconds to access from the main memory.
 (P 22-23 Second)

-### 3.1.
+### 1.1.
 With 80% hit ratio of TLBs, calculate the average memory access time.

 AMAT = `TLB hit ratio x (TLB search time + Memory access time)` + `TLB miss ratio x (TLB search time + 2 x Memory access time)`
 ~~~
 AMAT = 0.8 x (20 + 100) + 0.2 x (20 + 200) = 0.8 x 120 + 0.2 x 220 = 96 + 44 = 140 ns
 ~~~
-### 3.2.
+### 1.2.
 With 98% hit ratio of TLBs, calculate the average memory access time.
 ~~~
 AMAT = 0.98 x (20 + 100) + 0.02 x (20 + 200) = 0.98 x 120 + 0.02 x 220 = 122 ns
 ~~~

-## Page Replacement 심층 문제
+## 💪 Page Replacement 관련 심층 문제

 ### 1. Assume that there are five frames, and all frames are initially empty.
 For each of the following page replacement algorithms, how many page faults would occur?
 Consider the following page reference string: (P 22-23 Second)
 ~~~